abrardev99/danielmorgan.co.uk-2017/source/_projects/2017-11-16-nand2tetris-part-1.md

 ![XOR gate](/media/projects/2017-11-16-nand2tetris-part-1/xor.jpg)

-Note that we only had to use those 3 basic logic gates: NOT, AND, OR.
-From those we can build everything else.
-And interestingly we can make each of those gates from just various combinations of NAND gates!
-Hence the course name: nand2tetris.
+See how we only had to use those 3 basic logic gates?
+From those we can keep building upwards.

 ## More complex truth tables